The Financial Conduct Authority (FCA) regulates the financial services industry in the UK, including banks and other

 We found that PPI was often mis-sold.

-We have also introduced rules that mean customers can complain that a bank or other provider earned a high level of commission (also known as Plevin), but didn’t tell the customer when they bought it.
+We have also introduced rules that mean customers can complain that a bank or other provider earned a high level of commission, but didn’t tell the customer when they bought it.

 We provide information about PPI and can help you understand it, but we cannot give you advice about your individual circumstances or complaint.